Nova Scotians grieve the Ste-Foy massacre and reject intolerance

 It was a profoundly moving event; one in which Nova Scotians stood together to make clear this was not a vision of society that they condone or espouse.

 There were tears, there were hugs, there were gestures of greeting and solidarity and fellowship.
 There was music, there was song, there was drumming.
 There was applause, even moments of mirth as smiles conquered tears, as despair retreated before hope.
-The sweet aroma of candlewax filled the square, flickering tapers illuminated it, a sacredness seemed to hover in the cold winter air.
+The sweet aroma of candlewax filled the square, flickering tapers illuminated it, and a sacredness seemed to hover in the cold winter air.

 But most of all, there were people -- of every kind, colour, age and gender.
 New immigrants and those who have called Nova Scotia their home for uncountable millennia stood -- proverbially shoulder-to-shoulder -- and recognized their common humanity, their common hopes, and the common threats to our desire for a peaceful existence.

+A life in a world where bonds are stronger than divisions, where compassion outweighs antipathy, where -- to paraphrase Martin Luther King -- people are judged by the content of their character and not by the colour of their skin, their language, their gender, or where they choose to worship, if indeed they profess a religious faith at all.

+"Diversity is our strength," read one placard, and who would wish it otherwise?
+In our veins flows a common blood, our hearts beat with a common pulse, our tears are equally salty, our joy is equally contagious.
+Our fates on this blue orb are intertwined resting upon the continuing health of our climate and ecosystems.
+When poverty, hunger, abuse, loneliness, violence, and desperation afflicts us, our suffering may be individual, but our plight is identical.
+Who could fail to recognize that?
+In whose eyes can we look that fail to mirror our own?

-Thus, not unnoticed -- nor unmentioned -- were the bellicose and intolerant policies being promulgated south of our borders by the current American president, Donald Trump, and his administration.
-There was strong and affirmative applause to suggestions that Canada not succumb to such an intolerant and xenophobic vision.
+And finally, neither unnoticed -- nor unmentioned -- were the bellicose and intolerant policies being promulgated south of our borders by the current American president, Donald Trump, and his administration.
+There was strong and affirmative applause to suggestions that Canada must not succumb to such an intolerant and xenophobic vision.

 This is not what our country is.
 This must not be what it becomes.